THE WORLD AROUND

 YOUNG CLIMATE PRIZE CYCLE 02 FINALE

-Three winners: Young Climate Designer, Young Climate Voice and Young Climate Visionary will be selected by a jury to present their work at The World Around's annual summit in April 2025.
+Three winners: Young Climate Designer, Young Climate Voice and Young Climate Visionary will be selected by a jury to present their work at The World Around's Annual Summit in April 2025.

 YOUNG CLIMATE STORIES